apache/sis-site/source/epsg.md

 # Use Java Naming and Directory Interface    {#jndi}

-While Apache SIS uses Apache Derby by default, it is also possible to use another database software like HSQL or PostgreSQL.
+While Apache {{% SIS %}} uses Apache Derby by default, it is also possible to use another database software like HSQL or PostgreSQL.
 For using an arbitrary database, register a `javax.sql.DataSource` instance through the Java Naming and Directory Interface (JNDI).
 That registration can be done programmatically (by Java code) or by configuring XML files in some environments.
-The database must exist but can be empty, in which case it will be populated with an EPSG schema when first needed if the <code style="white-space:normal">org.apache.sis.non-free:​sis-epsg:​1.1</code> dependency is on the classpath (see [above section](#maven-epsg)).
+The database must exist but can be empty, in which case it will be populated with an EPSG schema when first needed if the <code style="white-space:normal">org.apache.sis.non-free:​sis-epsg:​{{% version %}}</code> dependency is on the classpath
+(see [above section](#maven-epsg)).

 ## Registration by Java code    {#jndi-java}